pranshupant/Major-Project/README.md

 # Major-Project
 This is a repository for the major project.
-This has been started by Pranshu.
+This has been started by Pranshu Pant and Joe Joseph for their Undergraduate Thesis, at Delhi Technological University.
-This is the message added by the local repository
+T